slatedocs/slate/source/includes/_ruby.md

 ## Configuration Options

-Scout APM can be configured via the `config/scout_apm.yml` Yaml file and/or environment variables.
+The Ruby agent can be configured via the `config/scout_apm.yml` Yaml file and/or environment variables.
 A config file with your organization key is available for download as part of the install instructions.

 ### ERB evaluation